Typhoon Talim (2017)

-Typhoon Talim, known in the Philippines as Typhoon Lannie, was an intense and destructive tropical cyclone that affected parts of East Asia, especially Japan, during mid-September 2017.
+Typhoon Talim, (Note: The name Talim (Tagalog: talim, [tɐˈlɪm]) was contributed by the Philippines and means "sharp and piercing edge of a blade, cutting point" in Tagalog.) known in the Philippines as Typhoon Lannie, was an intense and destructive tropical cyclone that affected parts of East Asia, especially Japan, during mid-September 2017.
 The eighteenth named storm and the sixth typhoon of the 2017 Pacific typhoon season, Talim's origins can be traced back to an area of low-pressure that the Joint Typhoon Warning Center first monitored on September 6.
 The disturbance was upgraded to a tropical depression by the Japan Meteorological Agency only two days later, and it became a tropical storm on September 9, earning the name Talim.
 Talim grew stronger over the next few days, eventually becoming a typhoon the next day.
 Within a favorable environment, the typhoon rapidly intensified after passing through the Ryukyu Islands.
 However, as it moved eastward, Talim started to weaken due to wind shear, and on September 16, it was downgraded to a tropical storm.
 The storm passed over Japan, near Kyushu the next day, before becoming extratropical on September 18.
 The extratropical remnants were last noted by the JMA four days later, before dissipating fully on September 22.

 In preparations for the typhoon, more than a half a million individuals evacuated in the Japanese islands, and tropical cyclone alerts were raised in the country itself, Taiwan and the eastern portion of China.
 The NDRRMC in the Philippines also issued bulletins on the system, depicting a possibility of flash floods and landslides in Luzon; however, the typhoon passed safely to the east of the country.
 5 deaths were attributed from Talim, all in Japan and caused over $750 million worth of damages over the country.